Overview of Audio Testing Methodologies

-"No it wasn't, are you kidding me, a cappuccino enema couldn't keep me awake during that snoozefest."
+"No, it wasn't.
+Are you kidding me?
+A cappuccino enema couldn't have kept me awake during that snoozefest."

 What's the problem here?
-Lets say these two friends sat in the same theater at the same time right next to each other (probably with an empty chair between them because…well, you know) so you are reasonably sure they had the same experience.
+Let's say these two friends sat in the same theater, at the same time, right next to each other (probably with an empty chair between them because, well, you know); so, you are reasonably sure they had the same experience.
 How could they have such different opinions?
-We all know the answer to that; they see the movie through their own biases.
-One loves action flicks, one loves sappy dramas.
+We all know the answer to that: they see the movie through their own biases.
+One loves action flicks; one loves sappy dramas.
 Of course one is going to hate it.
-They were biased against it before they even walked in (and conversely you could say that the other was biased for it before they even walked in).
+He was biased against it before they even walked in (and conversely, you could say that the other was biased for it before they even walked in).

-Now the audio link becomes clear doesn't it?
-Someone tells you they have the best speakers ever, you can now point at them like the pod people at the end of "Invasion of the Body Snatchers" screaming, "Case Study, Case Study."
+Now, the audio link becomes clear, doesn't it?
+Someone tells you he has the best speakers ever.
+You can now point at him like the pod people at the end of "Invasion of the Body Snatchers" screaming, "Case Study, Case Study."
 Hold on, says I. There is nothing wrong with the case study method.
 Huh?
 Wh…Wh…What?
 Yep, perfectly reasonable.
-Nothing wrong with it… As long as you know the limitations.
-And you know what, we all do.
-You have a friend that has your same taste in action flicks, but not sci-fi.
+Nothing wrong with it - as long as you know the limitations.
+And you know what?
+We all do.
+You have a friend who has the same preference as you for action flicks, but not sci-fi.
 You know that you tend to agree with Ebert over Roper (or vise versa).
 You make these mental modifications all the time without thinking about it.
 What you are doing is making adjustments to how much stock you put in their opinion based on your knowledge of their biases.
 See, we are all amateur statisticians!

 Bias and Error: The whack-a-moles of the statistical world

 The Case Study Method is fraught with bias - true.
-A good researcher will be trained to recognize their own biases and put them aside (for the most part) but bias is an ugly animal.
+A good researcher will be trained to recognize his or her own biases, and put them aside (for the most part).
+But, bias is an ugly animal.
 It pops up when and where you least expect it.
-That is why professional reviewers tend to get more weight than lay people: They are not only experts in their field (presumably) but they have ways of controlling their own biases, with varying degrees of success.
-Well, the trained researcher is not satisfied taking someone else's word for it, they want something more scientific.
+That is why professional reviewers tend to get more weight than lay people: they are not only experts in their field (presumably), but they have ways of controlling their own biases, with varying degrees of success.
+Well, the trained researcher is not satisfied taking someone else's word for it; he or she wants something more scientific.

-First, before we go any farther, let's talk about a little creature called Error.
-Error comes in two flavors: Systematic and Random.
-Systematic bias (or systematic error) is something that affects the outcome of your experiment in ONE direction.
+First, before we go any further, let's talk about a little creature called error.
+Error comes in two flavors: systematic, and random.
+Systematic bias (or systematic error) is something that affects the outcome of your experiment in one direction.
 Random error is something that is equally likely to affect the outcome of you experiment in either direction.
-And…an example is in order:
+An example is in order:

-Controlling for bias is trying, to the best of your ability, to eliminate the sources error or bias.
-Random error is really impossible to control for and technically there is no need.
+Controlling for bias is trying, to the best of your ability, to eliminate the sources of error or bias.
+Random error is really impossible to control for, and technically there is no need to do so.
 If it is just as likely to affect the outcome one way or the other, it won't reliably change your results.
-Crap, there I go throwing around technical terms again assuming you all know what I mean:
+Crap, there I go throwing around technical terms again, assuming you all know what I mean:

-Example 4: When you step on the scale at the doctor's office and each time it says you are fat, that is reliable.
-When you step on your scale at home and it says you are fat, you step off and step on again and it says you are slightly less fat, you step off and step on again, and it says you are slightly more fat, that is unreliable.
-Your weight hasn't changed in the 14 nanoseconds from 1 st to 2 nd to 3 rd weighing, but the measure has, and if it's as likely to indicate that you're slightly fatter or slightly thinner, that's unreliability.
-If it consistently indicates that you're growing fatter with each successive weigh-in, even those that are only seconds apart, that's bias.
+Example 4: When you step on the scale at the doctor's office, and, every time, it says you are fat, that is reliable.
+When you step on your scale at home, and it says you are fat, you step off and step on again, and it says you are slightly less fat.
+You step off and step on again, and it says you are slightly more fat.
+Your weight hasn't changed in the 14 nanoseconds from 1 st to 2 nd to 3 rd weighing, but the measurement has.
+So, that is unreliable.
+And if it's as likely to indicate that you're slightly fatter as it is to indicate that you're slightly thinner, that's random bias.
+If it consistently indicates that you're growing fatter with each successive weigh-in, even those that are only seconds apart, that's systematic bias.

-Example 5: You volunteer for your local congressperson that is up for reelection.
+Example 5: You volunteer for your local congressperson who is up for reelection.
 You are tasked with finding out what the people want.
 A beautiful survey is developed that, because of time and cost, will be administered over the phone.
-Everything is going wonderfully until someone brings to your attention that there are large segments of the community that don't have ready access to or don't have time to use the phone…Elderly in nursing homes, the working poor, some youth of voting age, etc. You look over the demographics of your results and you realize, yep, the ages of the respondents are between 28 and 56.
+Everything is going wonderfully until someone brings it to your attention that there are large segments of the community who don't have ready access, or don't have time, to use the phone: elderly people in nursing homes, the working poor, some youths who are of voting age, etc. You look over the demographics of your results, and you realize, yep, the ages of the respondents are between 28 and 56.
 The congressperson is not going to be pleased.